awsdocs/amazon-cloudwatch-user-guide/doc_source/using-service-linked-roles.md

 The **AWSServiceRoleForCloudWatchCrossAccount** service\-linked role permissions policy allows CloudWatch to complete the following actions:
 + `sts:AssumeRole`

-## Service\-Linked Role Permissions for CloudWatch Alarms Systems Manager OpsCenter Actions<a name="service-linked-role-permissions-opsitem"></a>
+## Service\-linked role permissions for CloudWatch alarms Systems Manager OpsCenter actions<a name="service-linked-role-permissions-opsitem"></a>

 CloudWatch uses the service\-linked role named **AWSServiceRoleForCloudWatchAlarms\_ActionSSM** – CloudWatch uses this service\-linked role to perform Systems Manager OpsCenter actions when a CloudWatch alarm goes into ALARM state\.